NicoPy/Ada_RP2040_ELF2UF2/README.md

 UF2 files are accepted by RP2040 micro-controllers in BOOTSEL mode for FLASH programming.

 This is not a universal tool.
-It is dedicated to the RP2040 micro_controller.
+It is dedicated to the RP2040 micro-controller.
 However, it can easily be hacked to be used for another target.

 ELF file format : https://en.wikipedia.org/wiki/Executable_and_Linkable_Format